OthmanEmpire/project_elegance/README.md

 focus is developing an algorithm that can track the worm as it moves in a three-dimensional environment.

-Project Elgance was one of my summer internship projects and was halted due to a shift in business needs so the algorithm remains incomplete.
+Project Elegance was one of my summer internship projects and was halted due to a shift in business needs so the algorithm remains incomplete.

 ![](data/video/tracker.gif)